Meet Our Providers

 “I live life with an eye for sustaining our earth for our children, grandchildren, and beyond,” Dr. Bovee says.
 “And I love helping people get well and stay healthy.”

 An avid Duck Football fan and baseball enthusiast, Dr. Bovee is also Vice President of BRING recycling and active in the local chapter of Beyond War.
 He enjoys staying active bicycling, hiking, and skiing, and relaxes through travel and music.
 He is delighted to share life with his two daughters, Jaclyn and Adrienne, both of whom attend college, and his fiancée Sally Marie.

 Meg Hamilton, MSN, FNP

 Nurse Practitioner Meg Hamilton grew up outside of Milwaukee, Wisconsin, on the shores of Lake Michigan.
 Her father an orthopedic surgeon and her mother, a nurse, provided role models for her career in medicine.
-After earning a Bachelors of Science from Wheaton College; she completed her Masters of Science in Nursing at Vanderbilt University with a specialty in Family Practice.
+She completed her Masters of Science in Nursing at Vanderbilt University with a specialty in Family Practice.
 Initially, she practiced in a federally funded health center in Nashville, Tennessee, gaining valuable clinical experience while serving an uninsured population.

 In 1997, Meg moved to Eugene.
 While her husband Chad began his doctorate program, she joined the team at South Hilyard Clinic.
 She also worked providing gynecologic care to reproductive age women for five years.
-An active member of the Lane County Nurse Practitioner’s Association, Meg is highly respected among local peers as knowledgeable and compassionate.
+As a member of the Lane County Nurse Practitioner’s Association, Meg is highly respected among local peers as knowledgeable and compassionate.